jhu-dvrk/dvrk-readthedocs/docs/pages/troubleshooting/potentiometers.rst

 * Vertical offset or "stretch", you should probably recalibrate your potentiometers
 * Horizontal offset.
-The potentiometer is likely too slow and you can fix this by increasing the "Latency" in the XML configuration file
+The potentiometer is likely too slow and you can fix this by increasing the "latency" in the JSON configuration file

 .. figure:: /images/gui/encoder-pots-plot.png
    :width: 600